reilo/flip4fun-neopixel/README.md

 ### Arduino Uno

-The Arduino microcontroller is attached wtihin the backbox directly below the existing boards.
-Fortunately as this is about modding a SAM system there is enough space there.
-A shield with clamps for easy installation is additionally applied.
+The Arduino microcontroller is attached wtihin the backbox directly below the already built-in original boards.
+Fortunately as I am modding a SAM system there is enough space available.
+A shield with clamps for easy installation is additionally applied to the Arduino.

 ![Arduino][arduinoconnections]